 What We Believe | We believe in keeping families together during a child’s medical crisis, and that the gentle cadence of normal family life has a powerful influence on the healing process.
 We believe the highest standards of service and unparalleled hospitality help create a unique healing environment, where families find hope and comfort.

 Since 1982, Believe In Tomorrow has provided over 800,000 individual overnight accommodations, from every state in the U.S. and more than 82 countries worldwide.
-Our unique hospital housing, respite housing, and Hands On Adventures programs serve as a support system for when families need it most.
+Our unique hospital housing and respite housing serve as a support system for when families need it most.
 Navigate through our programs below or continue reading to learn more about Believe In Tomorrow Children's Foundation.

 What began as a volunteer-led effort in 1982 has now grown to many programs serving families of critically ill children from all over the world.

 Foundation began as a volunteer effort to help critically ill children while they were undergoing hospital treatments at the Johns Hopkins Children’s Center and University of Maryland hospitals.

 Foundation begins to look at addressing longer term needs of pediatric cancer and cystic fibrosis patients.
 Works to establish one of the very first teen cancer support groups in the country at the Johns Hopkins Hospital.

 Foundation creates formal program to sponsor support groups for teen cancer at other hospitals.